freeCodeCamp/freeCodeCamp/guide/english/css/css3-backgrounds/index.md

 ### Shorthand property

-You can pass all the properties in one super-property `background` :
+You can pass all the properties in one super-property:

 ```css
    background: #F00 url("GitHub-Mark.png") no-repeat fixed left bottom;